-About one week after registering for classes, IUPUI students can access JagJobs using their IUPUI CAS username and passphrase.
+About one week after registering for classes, IUPUI students can access JagJobs using their IUPUI username and passphrase.
 This platform hosts many on-campus, work-study, and off-campus positions available to IUPUI students.

 How to Use JagJobs